yufang1039/STA_lateralization/README.md

     ```bash
     pip install mne mne-connectivity numpy scipy pandas matplotlib seaborn nibabel nilearn joblib tqdm
     ```
-    *Note: Ensure you have FreeSurfer installed and configured if you plan to run source estimation from scratch (requires `SUBJECTS_DIR` setup).*
+    *Note: Ensure you have FreeSurfer and ANTs installed and configured if you plan to run the full pipeline from scratch (e.g., `SUBJECTS_DIR` setup for FreeSurfer and ANTs on your `PATH`).*

 ## Data Setup